Sales Forecasting is the process of estimating what your business’s sales are going to be in the future.

 Sales forecasting for an established business is easier than sales forecasting for a new business; the established business already has a sales forecast baseline of past sales.
 A business’s sales revenues from the same month in a previous year, combined with knowledge of general economic and industry trends, work well for predicting a business’s sales in a particular future month.

 Sales forecasting for a new business is more problematical as there is no baseline of past sales.
 The process of preparing a sales forecast for a new business involves researching your target market, your trading area and your competition and analyzing your research to guesstimate your future sales.
-See Three Methods of Sales Forecasting for an explanation of how to do this.
+See Three Methods of Sales Forecasting and Sales Forecasting for Your Business Plan for further explanation.

 Examples: Sales forecasting done on a month by month basis will give you a much more realistic prediction of how your business will perform than one “lump” sales forecast for the year.